mpuening/learn-jakartaee/DATA_SOURCES.md

 and the `DataSource` class might look as follows:

 ```
-public class EnvironmentAwareDataSource extends HikariDataSource {
+public class SpelConfiguredDataSource extends HikariDataSource {
 }
 ```

-In this case, the `EnvironmentAwareDataSource` class that is in the '`learn-jakartaee-datasource` project gives one a Hikari Connection Pool that can be configured across all app servers with connection information stored consistently in environment variables or system properties.
+In this case, the `SpelConfiguredDataSource` class that is in the '`learn-jakartaee-datasource` project gives one a Hikari Connection Pool that can be configured across all app servers with connection information stored consistently in environment variables or system properties.
 Default values are also supported.

-As an example, see `wildfly.cli` how it set system properties to be used.
+As an example, see `wildfly.cli` how it sets system properties to be used.
 No one needs to re-compile the code to use a different database, assuming the app contains the proper database drivers.